dakshk19/todolistgit/README.md

 Hey there , welcome to my todolist application. i have tried to make a software that can bring some positive impact to your life. so lets dive into it.

+So, currently the application is a basic code written in python integrated with my sql. you can add the tasks you want to complete in the day, see the pending tasks list and remove if the task is done or it is not longer relevent
 ## Setup
 1. clone the repo from github